"I'm not here" is an ongoing exploration of withdrawal - the pull toward solitude, the idea of disappearing into the margins.

 The edge

-The mirror, left in the undergrowth, captures and offers the last of the day’s light to flowers and artefacts left in memory of a 24 year old woman.
+The mirror, left in the undergrowth, captures and offers the last of the day’s light to flowers and artifacts left in memory of a 24 year old woman.

-I've learned to see the path leading to hidden homes.
-Some of these structures are no more than a few paces from public paths, but they and the people who live in them remain hidden.
+Unnoticed trails lead to hidden homes.
+Some of these structures are no more than a few paces from public footpaths, but they and the people who live in them remain hidden.
 The majority would never think to walk into the bushes.

-Right: this is Anna’s home.
+This is Anna’s home.
 “I plan to extend this out, but the bank is sliding away.”
-On the very edge of an eroding chalk cliff, whilst the ground beneath is moving and splitting, she speaks of home improvement.
+On the very edge of an eroding chalk cliff, whilst the ground beneath her is moving and splitting, she speaks of home improvement

 A small and private community lived here, until the land was fenced off and access removed.
 Restoration projects are abandoned, homes are beginning to leak.
 The people left so suddenly everything remains behind.

-Between the fake birds, fake pig, and the herd of mowers no longer eating grass, this place feels like an zoo abandoned by the keepers.
+Between the fake birds, fake pig, and the herd of mowers no longer eating grass, this place feels like a zoo abandoned by the keepers.

 These pictures change often, if you're interested to see more please bookmark this page.